 The Project will consist of 95 age-restricted townhouse units including 10 affordable units, in clusters of 2, 3, 4, 5 and 6 attached units (Figure 1-2).
-Seventy-five (75) units will be two-bedroom plus den units (1,575 square feet each), and twenty (20) units will be three-bedroom units (1,795 square feet each).
+Seventy-fiveEighty-one (7581) units will be two-bedroom plus den units (1,575 square feet each), and twenty-fourteen (2014) units will be three-bedroom units (1,795 square feet each).

 The existing hospital buildings on-site will be removed.
-A significant portion of the wooded periphery of the site to the north and east will remain undisturbed as well as a portion of the wooded steep slopes on the western-central portion of the site.
-In addition, no trees will be removed within the 100-foot buffer zone of the onsite wetlands.
+A significant portion of the existing wooded periphery of the Sitesite to the north and east will remain undisturbed as well as a portion of the wooded steep slopes on the western-central portion of the Sitesite.
+Photo numbers 5, 6, 8 and 9 on Figures 3.A-3c through 3.A-3e in Section III.A of the SDEIS depict the existing wooded periphery of the Site from various viewpoints looking into the Site.
+In addition, no trees will be removed within the 100-foot buffer zone of the on-site wetlands.
 Some of the currently disturbed areas will be converted to green buffers that help protect adjacent neighboring homes, particularly with homes on Grandview which currently have dilapidated Stony Lodge buildings on their property line and will now have a green buffer.
 The proposed buildings are designed to be reminiscent of the modern farmhouse architectural vernacular (see Figures 3.A-4a through 3.A-4f in Section III.A for project renderings).
 The Proposed Project will create and preserve approximately 11.8 acres (or 66% of the entire Project Site) of open space, providing visual and natural resources benefits.

 The Project Site is generally bounded by Croton Dam Road, Pershing Avenue, Grandview Avenue, and Narragansett Avenue (Figure 1-1).
-The majority of the 17.89-acre site lies within the Town of Ossining (16.68 acres or 93 percent); 1.21 acres (7 percent) is within the Village of Ossining (collectively, the "Property").
-The Applicant has petitioned the Town Board of the Town of Ossining for a rezoning and referral of the site plan application to the Town Planning Board.
-The Town of Ossining's 2015 Comprehensive Plan Update specifically recommends that the Stony Lodge Hospital property be analyzed for redevelopment or reuse.
+The majority of the 17.89-acre Sitesite lies within the Town of Ossining (16.68 acres or 93 percent); 1.21 acres (7 percent) is within the Village of Ossining (collectively, the "Property").
+The Applicant has petitioned the Town Board of the Town of Ossining for a rezoning and referral of the site Site plan Plan application to the Town Planning Board.
+The Town of Ossining's 2015

+Comprehensive Plan Update specifically recommends that the Stony Lodge Hospital property be analyzed for redevelopment or reuse.

 The Project Site is currently zoned R-15, which permits single family homes on 15,000 square foot lots but does not permit multifamily housing.
-Accordingly, the Town's existing MF zoning district is proposed because multifamily townhouse development is permitted in this district.
-While the Stony Lodge Hospital is a permitted use under the R-15 district, townhouse housing is a use that is more compatible with the surrounding residential community, in the Applicant's opinion.
+Accordingly, the Town's existing MF zoning district is proposed because multifamily townhouse development is permitted in this district MF zoning district.
+In the Applicant's opinion, Wwhile the Stony Lodge Hospital is a permitted use under the R-15 district, townhouse housing is a use that is more compatible with the surrounding residential community, in the Applicant's opinion.